 Eligibility for several Washington State financial aid programs has expanded to include students who are ineligible for federal financial aid due to immigration status.

-Students who meet individual program, income, or residency requirements for the Washington State Need Grant, the College Bound Scholarship, State Work Study, or Passport Scholarship should complete the free WASFA (Washington Application for State Financial Aid).
+Students who meet individual program, income, or residency requirements for the Washington College Grant (previously known as the Washington State Need Grant), the College Bound Scholarship, State Work Study, or Passport Scholarship should complete the free WASFA (Washington Application for State Financial Aid).

 Lower Columbia College Foundation Scholarships